evolvingstuff/vdw2/content/posts/overview-middle-east-and-vitamin-d.md

 1. Lack vitamin D fortification of food and drinks** <span style="color:#F00;">ME</span> *** Details on above list are <a href="/posts/here" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1586">HERE</a>

-1. Desalinated water (lacking <a href="/posts/magnesium-role-in-health-and-longevity-many-studies" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Magnesium Role in Health and Longevity - many studies">Magnesium</a> ) - unique to Saudi Arabia (60%)
+1. Desalinated water (lacking [Magnesium](/posts/magnesium-role-in-health-and-longevity-many-studies) ) - unique to Saudi Arabia (60%)

 ---